Where Does It Go?

 Books

 There’s no shortage of options for giving your books a new home!
+Check which libraries have a Friends of the Library group here to see what items they’ll accept for donation.

 • Half Price Books will buy your books, comics, music, movies and collectibles.
 What they don’t buy, they can donate for you.